jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_date_and_time.rst

 review
 *********************************************************************************

 The challenge was to write a program_ that calculates the difference between a given wake and sleep time.
-I ran the following tests to get something that does it
+I ran these tests to get something that does it

 * :ref:`test_string_splitting`
 * :ref:`test_converting_strings_to_numbers`